Try our seven day sailing holiday

 We also offer a 5 day Channel sail.

-This chartlet gives an idea of the sailing area we have to choose from during this trip.
+We can be quite adventurous and cross the channel to visit Guernsey or northern Brittany, or spend our time exploring the small sheltered harbours of the Cornish and Devon coast (below).
 Obviously only a selection of these destinations will be chosen as part of our sailing plan, taking into account weather and crew experience.

 Our rates are all inclusive, covering all food onboard, hire of sailing waterproofs and visitor mooring costs.